Fujifilm Guides

 Exposure Comp+1/3 to +2/3

-Why these settings: Nostalgic Neg is inherently warm and amber-shifted, so you need less WB correction than other simulations.
-Only R+1, B-2 is needed to enhance its natural warmth.
+Why these settings: Nostalgic Neg is inherently warm and amber-shifted, so less WB correction is needed.
+Only R+1, B-2 enhances its natural warmth.
 Color at +2 bumps saturation to counter the flat light without fighting Nostalgic Neg's intentionally muted greens and blues.
 Slight overexposure (+1/3 to +2/3) gives the soft, bright quality that makes this simulation sing.
-The grain is subtle (Weak, Small) because Nostalgic Neg already has a vintage feel that doesn't need heavy texture.
+The grain is subtle (Weak, Small) because Nostalgic Neg already has a vintage feel.

 Best subjects: Portraits, family photos, travel, everyday moments.
 Nostalgic Neg's gentle rendering is especially flattering for skin tones.